 5. Standing Cable Row

-While this isn’t always the best way to build a muscle, it’s an excellent way to train your midsection because, more often than not, this is how your core works in nature – in conjunction with the rest of your body.
+While this isn’t always the best way to build muscle, it’s an excellent way to train your midsection because, more often than not, this is how your core works in nature – in conjunction with the rest of your body.
 Subsequently, this is a VERY functional cable abs exercise.

 6. Cable Woodchop

 Cable woodchops mainly work your obliques.
-As the name suggests, they replicate swinging an ax to cut wood.
+As the name suggests, they replicate swinging an axe to cut wood.
 They can be done from high to low or low to high for variety.
 This does not change the muscles being worked, and the basic technique is the same.
 However, if you do a lot of cable woodchops, you may appreciate having two options available.

 7. Cable Twists

 This exercise is very similar to cable woodchops.
 The only real difference is that instead of moving your arms diagonally, you keep them horizontal.
 This still works your obliques, albeit from a slightly different angle.
-Use this exercise as an alternative to low to high or high to low woodchops.
+Use this exercise as an alternative to low-to-high or high-to-low woodchops.

 8. Twisting Cable Overhead Press